-I. Purpose
+Purpose

+The purpose of this Guideline is to supplement Board Policies 6:02:00:00 and 5:01:02:00 relative to the orderly resolution of complaints of discrimination or harassment on the basis of race, color, religion, creed, ethnic or national origin, sex, sexual orientation, gender identity/expression, disability, age (as applicable), status as a covered veteran, genetic information, and any other category protected by federal or state civil rights law related to the institutions, and office of the Tennessee Board of Regents.

+Guideline

+1. Introduction

-The purpose of this Guideline is to supplement Board Policies 2:02:10:01 and 5:01:02:00 relative to the orderly resolution of complaints of discrimination or harassment on the basis of race, color, religion, creed, ethnic or national origin, sex, sexual orientation, gender identity/expression, disability, age (as applicable), status as a covered veteran, genetic information, and any other category protected by federal or state civil rights law related to the institutions, technology centers, and office of the Tennessee Board of Regents.
-Fair and prompt consideration shall be given to all complaints in accordance with the procedures set forth below.
-These procedures may be utilized by any employee, applicant for employment or student who believes he or she has been subjected to discrimination or harassment.
-Former employees or students may file complaints concerning conduct which took place during the time of employment or enrollment provided the complaint is timely filed pursuant to Section IV.B of this Guideline, and the conduct has a reasonable connection to the institution.
+- 1. Fair and prompt consideration shall be given to all complaints in accordance with the procedures set forth. - 1.
+These procedures may be utilized by any employee, applicant for employment or student who believes he or she has been subjected to discrimination or harassment. - 2.
+Former employees or students may file complaints concerning conduct which took place during the time of employment or enrollment provided the complaint is timely filed pursuant to Section V.B of this Guideline, and the conduct has a reasonable connection to the institution. - 2.
 All employees, including faculty members, are to be knowledgeable of policies and guidelines concerning discrimination and harassment.
-Using the procedures outlined in Section IV below, supervisory employees must promptly report, to the appropriate institutional contact, any complaint or conduct which might constitute harassment, whether the information concerning a complaint is received formally or informally.
-Failure to do so may result in disciplinary action up to and including termination.

-All faculty members, students and staff are subject to this Guideline.
-Any faculty member, student or staff found to have violated this Guideline by engaging in behavior constituting discrimination or harassment will be subject to disciplinary action which may include dismissal, expulsion or termination, or other appropriate sanction.

-All faculty and staff members are required to cooperate with investigations of alleged discrimination or harassment.
-Failure to cooperate may result in disciplinary action up to and including termination.
-Students are also required to cooperate with these investigations; failure to do so may result in disciplinary action up to and including expulsion.

-Because the courts have imposed strict obligations on employers with regard to discrimination and harassment, institutions must take measures to periodically educate and train employees regarding conduct that could violate this Guideline.
-All employees, including faculty members, are expected to participate in such education and training.
-Further, all faculty members, students and staff are responsible for taking reasonable and necessary action to prevent and discourage all types of discrimination and harassment.
+- 1. Using the procedures outlined in Section V below, supervisory employees must promptly report, to the appropriate institutional contact, any complaint or conduct which might constitute harassment, whether the information concerning a complaint is received formally or informally. - 2.
+Failure to do so may result in disciplinary action up to and including termination. - 3.
+All faculty members, students and staff are subject to this Guideline. - 1.
+Any faculty member, student or staff found to have violated this Guideline by engaging in behavior constituting discrimination or harassment will be subject to disciplinary action which may include dismissal, expulsion or termination, or other appropriate sanction. - 4.
+All faculty and staff members are required to cooperate with investigations of alleged discrimination or harassment. - 1.
+Failure to cooperate may result in disciplinary action up to and including termination. - 2.
+Students are also required to cooperate with these investigations; failure to do so may result in disciplinary action up to and including expulsion. - 5.
+Because the courts have imposed strict obligations on employers with regard to discrimination and harassment, institutions must take measures to periodically educate and train employees regarding conduct that could violate this Guideline. - 1.
+All employees, including faculty members, are expected to participate in such education and training. - 2.
+All faculty members, students and staff are responsible for taking reasonable and necessary action to prevent and discourage all types of discrimination and harassment.

-II.
-General Statement
+2. General Statement